nubificus/kperf-metrics-scripts/README.md

 ### Important Notes
 - Modify environmental variables and functions' parameters before executing to suit the testing requirements.
 - Be cautious with file paths and configurations.
-- Check the generated output files and directories as the script performs various operations that may create new files or directories.
+- Check the generated output files and directories as the script performs  operations that may create new files or directories.